-- (a) The Commission shall consist of seven voting members appointed by the Chief Justice of the North Carolina Supreme Court.
-Of the seven members, one shall be a superior court judge, one shall be a prosecuting attorney, one shall be a victim advocate, one shall be engaged in the practice of criminal defense law, and one shall be a public member who is not an attorney and who is not an officer or employee of the Judicial Department.
-The vocations of the two remaining appointed voting members shall be at the discretion of the Chief Justice.
-The Chief Justice shall also appoint alternate Commission members to serve in the event of scheduling conflicts, conflicts of interest, disability, or other disqualification arising in a particular case.
+(a1) The appointing authority shall also appoint alternate Commission members for the Commission members he or she has appointed to serve in the event of scheduling conflicts, conflicts of interest, disability, or other disqualification arising in a particular case.
 The alternate members shall have the same qualifications for appointment as the original member.
-In making the appointments, the Chief Justice shall make a good faith effort to appoint members with different perspectives of the justice system.
-The Chief Justice shall also consider geographical location, gender, and racial diversity in making the appointments. - (b) The superior court judge who is appointed as a member under subsection (a) of this section shall serve as Chair of the Commission.
+In making the appointments, the appointing authority shall make a good faith effort to appoint members with different perspectives of the justice system.
+The appointing authority shall also consider geographical location, gender, and racial diversity in making the appointments.

+(b) The superior court judge who is appointed as a member under subsection (a) of this section shall serve as Chair of the Commission.
 The Commission shall have its initial meeting no later than January 31, 2006, at the call of the Chair.
 The Commission shall meet a minimum of once every six months and may also meet more often at the call of the Chair.
 The Commission shall meet at such time and place as designated by the Chair.
 Notice of the meetings shall be given at such time and manner as provided by the rules of the Commission.
 A majority of the members shall constitute a quorum.
-All Commission votes shall be by majority vote unless specified otherwise by this Article. - "§ 15A-1464.
+All Commission votes shall be by majority vote.

+"§ 15A-1464.
 Terms of members; compensation; expenses.

-(a) The initial appointments shall be made within 30 days of the effective date of this section.
-Of the initial members, two appointments shall be for one-year terms, three appointments shall be for two-year terms, and two appointments shall be for three-year terms.
+(a) The initial appointments shall be made within 30 days of the effective date of this act.
+Of the initial members, two appointments shall be for one-year terms, three appointments shall be for two-year terms, and three appointments shall be for three-year terms.
 Thereafter, all terms shall be for three years.
 Members of the Commission shall serve no more than two consecutive three-year terms plus any initial term of less than three years.
-Unless provided otherwise by this section, all terms of members shall begin on January 1 and end on December 31.
+Unless provided otherwise by this act, all terms of members shall begin on January 1 and end on December 31.

-Members serving by virtue of elective or appointive office may serve only so long as the officeholders hold those respective offices.
+Members serving by virtue of elective or appointive office, except for the sheriff, may serve only so long as the officeholders hold those respective offices.
 The Chief Justice may remove members, with cause.
 Vacancies occurring before the expiration of a term shall be filled in the manner provided for the members first appointed.